 France - Day 5 : The Ventoux is getting close

 The route was supposed to be relatively flat today, with some mountains near the end.
-Instead, the entire route was pretty level.
+Instead, the entire way was pretty level.
 The Tour de France passed through Bourg-en-Bresse this year.
 It was quite a large but also an ugly town.
 I had planned a route through it, but instead, we decided to follow the signs.

-In the morning it was raining, but that was fine as it allowed us to cool down a bit.
+In the morning, it was raining, but that was fine as it allowed us to cool down a bit.
 We only hoped the trip wouldn't turn out as we feared: first getting completely sunburned and then two weeks of rain.
 Fortunately, it got dry again later.
-From Bourg-en Bresse onwards we saw mountains in the distance.
-They seemed pretty high and we knew we had to climb them on our return journey.
+From Bourg-en Bresse onwards, we saw mountains in the distance.
+They seemed pretty high, and we knew we had to climb them on our return journey.
 For now, we stayed on the valley floor.

 The view from the hill we were climbing

-The last piece was mountainous, before that we could ride at a good pace.
+The last piece was mountainous.
+Before that, we could ride at a good pace.

 Daily distance 175.84 km